-From its primitive beginnings in Central Asia, the early form of snowshoes were brought to North America over a strip of land now covered by the Bering Strait and became an indispensable item of footwear for tackling the harsh Canadian winter.
+From its primitive beginnings in Central Asia, the early form of snowshoes were brought to North America over a strip of land now covered by the Bering Strait.
+Undeniably, they became an indispensable item of footwear for tackling the harsh Canadian winter.

-It’s a proven fact that the Indigenous peoples of Canada, comprised of the First Nations, Inuit, and Métis, perfected the traditional snowshoe worn today.
+It’s a fact that the Indigenous peoples of Canada, comprised of the First Nations, Inuit, and Métis, perfected the traditional snowshoe worn today.
 Many tribes settled in the forested temperate zones where snowshoes were an absolute necessity to move safely around in winter.

 The Bearpaw is a classic example of a tail-less rounded snowshoe.
 The frame formed a large wide shape similar to paw prints of forest-dwelling bears.
-Their oval shape made them ideal for walking on firmer snow through thick woodland and mountainous terrain.
-In thicker snow, however, this model lacked speed.
+Also, their oval shape made them ideal for walking on firmer snow through thick woodland and mountainous terrain.
+In soft snow, however, this model lacked speed.

-Designed to suit deep snow and wide-open spaces, the Ojibwa (Cree) snowshoe (a type of beavertail) was instantly recognised by its classic pointed tip and upturned toe as well.
+Designed to suit deep snow and wide-open spaces, the Ojibwa snowshoe was instantly recognised by its classic pointed tip and upturned toe as well.
 This snowshoe can span up to 5 feet and, because of its surface area, is excellent for carrying heavy loads across flat land.

-Native American snowshoes were made of a hard wood, typically ash.
+Many tribes of the Canadian First Nations made snowshoes out of tough wood, typically ash.
 The wood was steamed or soaked to make it pliable, then bent into shape.
-The frame was laced with rawhide – mostly strips of denuded moose, deer or caribou skin – with the lacing often beautifully intricate.
-The snowshoe designs perfected by the Algonquins and other woodland tribes remained in use throughout most of the twentieth century and while some may have been made for barter or trade, most were a home industry.
+Then, the artisan laced the frame with rawhide – mostly strips of denuded moose, deer, or caribou skin – with the lacing often beautifully intricate.
+The snowshoe designs perfected by the Algonquins and other woodland tribes remained in use throughout most of the twentieth century.
+While some people made snowshoes for barter or trade, others were a home industry.

-The small village of Indian Loretteville, a prosperous community a short distance north of Quebec City, is a great example of how the Canadian First Nations established a firm lead in snowshoe manufacturing.
+The small village of Loretteville, a prosperous community a short distance north of Quebec City, is an excellent example of how the Canadian First Nations established a firm lead in snowshoe manufacturing.
 Faber & Co was founded by “Noé Sioui and Celide Gros-Louis, granddaughter of the most famous Huron Grand Chief, Nicolas Vincent, who fought for the rights of the Wendate Nation,” according to their company history.
 Moreover, Faber & Co first produced snowshoes in 1883, and manufacturing continues today.

-The significance of the snowshoe within the traditional hunting culture of the Canadian First Nations cannot be overemphasized.
-Without them, life in the snow covered North would be impossible.
-Countless photographs, taken of individuals posing with snowshoes, is evidence of the high regard the people have for this implement.
-An implement looked on as not just an object of footwear, but an expression of artistry and craftsmanship passed down through generations.
+Thus, we cannot overemphasize the significance of the snowshoe within the traditional hunting culture of the Canadian First Nations.
+Without them, life in the snow-covered north would be impossible.
+Countless photographs of individuals posing with snowshoes are evidence of the people’s high regard for this implement.
+Snowshoes were looked on as not just an object of footwear.
+But, they were an expression of artistry and craftmanship passed down through generations.